-Mackintosh Library Collections: Our History
+Mackintosh Library Collections: The History of Our Collections

 The very first inventory of the Glasgow School of Art Library is held in Archives and Collections, bound with other inventories in a single volume [GSAA.GOV.7.1].
 The volume contains two library inventories, one for a reference library and one for a lending library.
 Entries are undated, but the first book to be accessioned into the catalogue is still held by the Library and bears a bookplate with an 1847 date of deposit.
 Each volume was assigned an accession number in the inventory, and these numbers often appear in manuscript towards the front of the physical volumes.